What happens after the Xanthelasma is gone?

-However, after the xanthelasma have been ablated, the new skin grows instead of the previous Xanthelasma.
-Initialy the new skin will have a different texture and will not be pigmented as the rest of the sorrounding skin.
-Sometimes this different skin texture and color is mistaken for a scar.
+However, after the xanthelasma has been ablated, the new skin grows instead of the previous Xanthelasma.
+Initialy the new skin will have a different texture and will not be pigmented as rest of the surrounded skin.
+Sometimes this different in skin texture and color is mistaken for a scar.

 Why is that?

 Now, do you remember when you had a superficial wound and it healed without major complications (ie infections)?